WATERSHED STEWARDS ACADEMY

 A Laboratory of Innovation

 Our curriculum has been developed in partnership with the Arlington Echo Outdoor Education Center of the Anne Arundel County Public Schools.
-Steward candidates learn the hard sciences of stormwater management, proper plant selection, site assessment, and more.
-They are also trained in social science so they can skillfully communicate and engage their communities.
+Steward candidates learn the science behind stormwater management, proper plant selection, site assessment and more.
+Stewards are trained in social science so they can skillfully communicate and engage their communities.
 We are constantly innovating to update our curriculum as we reach out to new segments of the population and stay in step with the latest thinking in watershed restoration.

 A Hub of Connections